hassio-addons/addon-ssh/README.md

 - Contains a sensible set of tools right out of the box: curl, Wget, RSync, GIT, Nmap, Mosquitto client, MariaDB/MySQL client, Awake (“wake on LAN”), Nano, Vim, tmux, and a bunch commonly used networking tools.
-- Has the Home Assistant CLI (`hass-cli`) command line tool pre-installed and pre-configured.
 - Support executing commands inside using a Home Assistant service call, e.g., for use with automations.